jgadbois17/Applied_Statistics_Grad_Projects/README.md

 The purpose of this repository is to keep all of my class projects from my master's program organized and in one place.

 I graduated with my Bachelor's degree in mathematics with an option in statistics from CSULB in May 2019.
 From there, I went straight into a master's program in applied statistics at CSULB.
-My first semester was Fall 2019.
+My first semester was Fall 2019 and I graduated in January 2021.

 For anyone interested, this is the link to [my LinkedIn](https://www.linkedin.com/in/josephgadbois/)